git-tfs/git-tfs/doc/commands/rcheckin.md

                                    synchronization at some point.
 Use this option with care.
 This option is ignored if ignore- missing-files option is used.
-      -wo, --workspace-owner=VALUE1
-                                 Set the owner of workspace created to commit

 ## Examples